 Our academic teams have been reaching out to students to let them know the details of their programs.
 I encourage you to please visit the College’s Fall 2021 Program Delivery web page for program-specific information and for future updates should we need to amend the scope of delivery.

 We understand that transitioning to online learning is a difficult adjustment for many Loyalist students.
 Please connect with your faculty to communicate the challenges you’re experiencing.
 This will enable faculty to find an approach that best suits your situation.

 For specific information about the continuation of your program, please review the emails you received from your School/program faculty.
 If you have concerns or require clarification, please contact your program faculty or Dean.

 The College will not issue refunds for tuition for full-time post-secondary programs.
 We have taken steps to ensure all students can successfully meet the learning outcomes for their program of study.
 Students are receiving full-value for their tuition and the College is making extra investments to enable students to complete their programs in unanticipated circumstances.

-- Is the campus closed?
+- Is the Belleville campus open?

 - Are food services available?